Queen Anne Avenue — Modern Kitchen Renovation in London

 Reimagining a Classic London Kitchen

 The original layout was enclosed and dark, with limited access to the garden.
-Our design opened the space by removing redundant structures and introducing a clear connection between kitchen, dining, and outdoor areas.
+Our design brought warmth and texture to create a very busy family space maximising the gardens impact internally.

 By combining modern materials with a contextual approach, the new kitchen feels both contemporary and rooted in the character of its London home.